 620 Commercial Ave., Burton Jewelers

-Burton Jewelers will open a special "Celebration of Scorpios" show featuring the paintings, drawings and woodblocks of iconic Northwest painter Guy Anderson and the sculpture of inspired Northwest sculptor Philip McCracken.
+Burton Jewelers celebrates heir 84th anniversary during March.
+Special collections and values offered throughout the store.
+Continuing is the special "Celebration of Scorpios" show featuring the paintings, drawings and woodblocks of iconic Northwest painter Guy Anderson and the sculpture of inspired Northwest sculptor Philip McCracken.
 Both of these artists while firmly rooted in and drawing their inspiration from the Northwest speak to a universal spirit in their works.
-Come see new custom jewelry designed by Doug Burton.

 420 Commercial Ave., Scott Milo Gallery